EslamAhmed55/Embedded_C-BareMetal-Applicaton-/README.md

-In this project i write StartUp code, Linker Script and Map File to ARM VersatilePB board according to its Specs and compile it using arm-none-eabi Tool Chain without any IDE
+## In this project, I develop the Startup code, Linker Script, and Map File tailored to the specifications of the ARM VersatilePB board.
+I compile the code using the arm-none-eabi Tool Chain, opting not to utilize any Integrated Development Environment (IDE).